Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Introduction

 However, as the number of qubits increases, the correlation between expressibility and solution quality tends to weaken.
 This observation is consistent with theoretical findings that associate high expressibility with the emergence of barren plateaus, a phenomenon in which the gradient magnitude vanishes as the system size increases, leading to trainability issues in variational algorithms, regardless of whether gradient-based or gradient-free optimization methods are used.

 Under noisy conditions, the relationship between Hamiltonian expressibility and solution accuracy changes significantly.
 Highly expressive circuits are typically the most affected by noise due to their increased complexity and circuit depth.
-As a result, for problems with basis-state solutions and some problems with superposition-state solutions, low-expressibility is advantageous, while for some problems with superposition-state solutions, such as those involving the Heisenberg XXZ model, circuits with intermediate levels of expressibility tend to yield the best performance.
-This behavior likely arises from the need to balance exploration capability with resilience to noise.
+As a result, for problems with basis state solutions and some problems with superposition state solutions, low-expressibility is advantageous, while for some problems with superposition state solutions, such as those involving the Heisenberg XXZ model, circuits with intermediate levels of expressibility tend to yield the best solution quality.
+This behaviour likely arises from the need to balance exploration capability with resilience to noise.

 Overall, our findings highlight the potential of Hamiltonian expressibility as a practical metric for evaluating ansatz suitability in VQE, under both ideal and noisy conditions, especially in small-scale scenarios.
 This work lays the groundwork for further integration of expressibility-based metrics into circuit design strategies, including adaptive algorithms and machine learning-based techniques.